dannydel/Becalm/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

 ## To-do:
-1. Put start and stop buttons in count down timer component
-2. Put the start, stop,reset, timer functions inside the count down timer component
-3. Set up count down timer styles in the global.js to work with theme picker.
+-[x]  Put start and stop buttons in count down timer component -[x]  Put the start, stop,reset, timer functions inside the count down timer component -[x]  Set up count down timer styles in the global.js to work with theme picker.
-4. add a time input for the user.
+-[x]  Add a time input for the user.
+-[]  Make time readable in minutes and seconds.
+Switch to only show seconds when seconds are left.
+-[]  Full code cleanup
+-[]  Fix issue with timer showing too far to the left when clicking start.
+-[]  Test on mobile
+-[]  Host on surge
-5. Clean up code: remove the two becalm css files and just have the one (delete becalm.css and rename becalm2.css to belcam.css)
+-[x]  Remove the two becalm css files and just have the one (delete becalm.css and rename becalm2.css to belcam.css)